maelys-mcardle/snowflake/docs/language-reference.md

 ### Literals

+*String.*

-Literals can be variable, boolean, integer, floating point, or string.
+Literals represent any value.
+They are initially taken in as a string, and then interpreted as a variable, boolean, integer, floating point, or string depending on the instruction.

 #### Variable